 Please note that the Master’s thesis is a public document once it has been approved.
 The thesis can't have any confidential sections.
 If there are confidential sections, only the "visible" part of the thesis will be evaluated and the thesis must form a coherent whole also without the concealed parts.
-Read more about theses as public documents here.
+Read more about theses as public documents.

 Give a seminar presentation

 A seminar presentation about the topic of your thesis is a compulsory requirement in the approval process.
 The schedule and the arrangements of the presentation are agreed with the supervisor.
 When submitting the application for the thesis approval you must indicate if you have already held the seminar presentation or inform the agreed date of the presentation.
-Please note that as of 31 December 2019 the seminar presentation must be held by the date of the degree programme committee where the thesis is approved.
+Please note that as of 31 December 2019 the seminar presentation must be completed the latest in the deadline for submitting theses and applications.

 According to the Universities Act 794/2004 students are required to complete a maturity essay.
 As of 1 August 2019 the abstract of your thesis will serve as the maturity essay.
 Hence, you don't need to agree on writing a maturity essay separately with your supervisor.
 When you submit your thesis with an abstract completed according to the instruction in the master's thesis template, your maturity essay is considered done.

 Apply for the approval of your Master’s thesis